 Some cakes have angled tubes.
 These are usually known as fan cakes.
 The shots from these are fired up into the air at slight angles to the vertical, producing a fanned effect.

 Where the shots are fired in salvos (for example 10 at a time) the resulting effects can be sky-filling and stunning, making this type of firework ideal for high impact displays or as part of your finale.

 Some fanned cakes fire their shots one at a time in a left to right or right to left pattern (sometimes referred to as Z firing or a wiper effect) which can be very pretty to watch.
 This can be particularly effective for low noise effects such as falling leaves, which can be spread out across the sky.

 It is important to only use fan cakes if there are no overhead obstructions to either side of the cake, such as trees or power lines.
 You should also be careful to orientate them when setting up as directed on the label; there will be a correct side to face spectators so they see the full fan (otherwise, a fanned effect seen from the side is not a fan!).
-We’ll cover this more in our setting up fireworks guides.
+I’ll cover this more in my setting up fireworks guides.